-This is a GREAT guest post from a trading challenge student who has fallen in love with short selling…rightfully so as these free video lessons teach:
+This is a GREAT guest post on Short Selling Stocks from a trading challenge student who has fallen in love with short selling…rightfully so as these free video lessons teach:

-If you have never shorted a stock before, or if you are just getting started trading stocks, you need to read these facts about short selling before you make any more trades.
+If you have never tried short sellling stocks before, or if you are just getting started trading stocks, you need to read these facts about short selling before you make any more trades.
 So many people are not aware of these facts, but Tim’s students know them and are profitable because of that.
 These are all very important, so take notes!

 Download the key points of this post as PDF.